Looking to hire an electrician? Why making sure they are registered is a good idea

-I’m Simon Portillo; a Registered Electrician.
-I belong to the Competent Person Scheme.
+Hi, i’m Simon Portillo a registered electrician belonging to the Competent Person Scheme.
 Authorized by the UK Government in 2014 it allows electricians to self-certify their work.
-It’s similar to the Gas Safe Register plumbers and heating engineers belong to.
 Hiring an Electrician listed on the register means:

 - Work is regularly assessed